Kemal Reis: Ottoman-Venetian Wars

 In January 1499 Kemal Reis set sail from Constantinople with a force of 10 galleys and 4 other types of ships, and in July 1499 met with the huge Ottoman fleet which was sent to him by Davud Pasha and took over its command in order to wage a large scale war against the Republic of Venice.
 The Ottoman fleet consisted of 67 galleys, 20 galliots and circa 200 smaller vessels.

 In August 1499 Kemal Reis defeated the Venetian fleet under the command of Antonio Grimani at the Battle of Zonchio which is also known as the Battle of Sapienza of 1499 or the First Battle of Lepanto and was a part of the Ottoman-Venetian Wars of 1499–1503.
 It was the first naval battle in history with cannons used on ships, and took place on four separate days: on August 12, 20, 22 and 25, 1499.
 After reaching the Ionian Sea with the large Ottoman fleet, Kemal Reis encountered the Venetian fleet of 47 galleys, 17 galliots and circa 100 smaller vessels under the command of Antonio Grimani near Cape Zonchio and won an important victory.
 During the battle Kemal Reis sank the galley of Andrea Loredan, a member of the influential Loredan family of Venice.
 Antonio Grimani was arrested on September 29 but was eventually released.
 Grimani later became the Doge of Venice in 1521.
 The Ottoman Sultan Bayezid II gifted 10 of the captured Venetian galleys to Kemal Reis, who stationed his fleet at the island of Cefalonia between October and December, 1499.

 In December 1499 the Venetians attacked Lepanto with the hope of regaining their lost territories in the Ionian Sea.
 Kemal Reis set sail from Cefalonia and retook Lepanto from the Venetians.
-He stayed in Lepanto between April and May 1500, where his ships were repaired by an army of 15,000 Ottoman craftsmen brought from the area.
+He stayed in Lepanto in April and May 1500, where his ships were repaired by an army of 15,000 Ottoman craftsmen brought from the area.
 From there Kemal Reis set sail and bombarded the Venetian ports on the island of Corfu, and in August 1500 he once again defeated the Venetian fleet at the Battle of Modon which is also known as the Second Battle of Lepanto.
 Kemal Reis bombarded the fortress of Modon from the sea and captured the town.
 He later engaged with the Venetian fleet off the coast of Coron and captured the town along with a Venetian brigantine.
 From there Kemal Reis sailed towards the Island of Sapientza (Sapienza) and sank the Venetian galley "Lezza".
 In September 1500 Kemal Reis assaulted Voiussa and in October he appeared at Cape Santa Maria on the Island of Lefkada before ending the campaign and returning to Istanbul in November.
 With the Battle of Modon, the Ottoman fleet and army quickly overwhelmed most of the Venetian possessions in Greece.
 Modon and Coron, the "two eyes of the Republic", were lost.
 Ottoman cavalry raids reached Venetian territory in northern Italy, and, in 1503, Venice again had to seek peace, recognizing the Ottoman's gains.